Prevention of Social Housing Fraud Act 2013

 The Prevention of Social Housing Fraud Act 2013 (c.
-3) is an Act of the Parliament of the United Kingdom which will create offences and make other provision relating to sub-letting and parting with possession of social housing and for connected purposes.
+3) is an act of the Parliament of the United Kingdom which will create offences and make other provision relating to sub-letting and parting with possession of social housing and for connected purposes.

+Passage

+The act was passed as a private member's bill.

+Provisions

+The act creates two new offences: